The Merger (The Office): Synopsis

 The Scranton and Stamford branches prepare for the upcoming merger.
-Pam Beesly (Jenna Fischer) professes excitement over the merger, mostly because of the return of Jim Halpert (John Krasinski).
-She soon learns throughout the day that Jim has become slightly distant to her and that he has formed a close relationship with Karen Filippelli (Rashida Jones), visibly shaking her.
-Feeling bad with their awkward reunion, Jim catches up to Pam at the end of the day and informs her that he's seeing someone.
-While Pam assures him that they're still friends, Jim leaves shaken as well.
+Pam Beesly professes excitement over the merger, mostly because of the return of Jim Halpert.
+Jim has become slightly distant to her, and has formed a close relationship with Karen Filippelli.
+Feeling bad with their awkward reunion, Jim catches up to Pam at the end of the day and informs her that he is seeing someone.
+Pam assures him that they are still friends.

-Andy Bernard (Ed Helms) proclaims he'll be the No. 2 man in Scranton in six weeks time through "name repetition, personality mirroring and never breaking off a handshake."
-A rivalry between Dwight Schrute (Rainn Wilson) and Andy begins over the No. 2 position in the office.
-At the welcoming party, Michael Scott (Steve Carell) plays a videotape he has created called "Lazy Scranton", which features him and Dwight rhyming over the music of Saturday Night Lives "Lazy Sunday".
+Andy Bernard proclaims he will be the No. 2 man in Scranton in six weeks time through "name repetition, personality mirroring, and never breaking off a handshake."
+A rivalry between Dwight Schrute and Andy begins over the No. 2 position in the office.
+At the welcoming party, Michael Scott plays a comedic rapping videotape he has created called "Lazy Scranton".

-In a plan to unite the employees, Michael unintentionally embarrasses obese new employee Tony Gardner (Mike Bruner) by attempting to push him onto a table with the rest of the new employees, making the whole arrangement awry; this causes Tony to quit.
-However, an angered Michael fires him instead, also unintentionally entitling him to severance pay.
+The merger is fraught with personal conflicts as the Scranton employees are unwilling to adjust to the newcomers.
+In a plan to unite the employees, Michael unintentionally embarrasses obese new employee Tony Gardner by attempting to push him onto a table with the rest of the new employees; this causes Tony to quit.
+However, an angered Michael fires him instead, unintentionally entitling him to severance pay.
 When Michael announces that Jim is the No. 2 in the office, Dwight and Andy argue over who is No. 3.
-They find that they have a common interest: their apparent fondness towards Michael.
+Hoping to unite the Scranton and Stamford employees by creating a common enemy for them, Michael deflates the tires in everyone's cars and plants a note assigning responsibility to their neighbors Vance Refrigeration.
+The transparency of this tactic (the employees notice that Michael's tires alone are undamaged) leads the Scranton and Stamford employees to find that they have a common interest: their contempt of Michael.
+They begin fraternizing with each other at last, to Michael's satisfaction.